Handling Conflicts & Synchronization

 string cloudValue;

-// Retrieve both cloud and local values before the overwrite
+// Retrieve the latest cloud value and the device snapshot saved before the overwrite

-// Decide what to do: Keep cloud version or restore local
+// Decide what to do: keep the cloud value or restore the previous device value

 {